 On that page, you’ll find a description of the card.
 English translations are also sent upon purchase!

-Restaurant cards available in 15 languages and regions (click to jump to page for that language):
+Restaurant cards available in the following languages (click to jump to the purchase page for that language):

 Catalan (Spain)